Dandush03/Bazaar/README.md

 - Hat tip to anyone whose code was used
 - Thanks to Microverse!
 - Thanks to Mohammed Awad for his Awesome Design
+- And Last But Not Least, Thanks for Amazon for Providing the Content Needed

 ## 📝 License